OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Using a Dockerfile
 --------------------------------------------------------------------------------

-You can you to create Images using your own dockerfiles.
+You can create Images using your own dockerfiles.
 The ``PATH`` in this case has the following format:

 .. code::